 WSUS Automated Maintenance (WAM) fills the gap between manually running through figuring out how to find and implement random SQL Scripts to fix certain things, figuring out a way to schedule them with task scheduler, manually or via task scheduler running the SCW, and being able to see the output of these commands to identify any possible issues.
 From helping other people with their WSUS issues, I’ve seen that there are a number of areas that help shrink your content folder and prevent issues that are common that the Microsoft guide doesn’t even touch on.
 They’ve been built out as features of WAM.

 WSUS Automated Maintenance is priced as a tier-based pricing model.
 The more WSUS servers you use, the more you will pay.
 WSUS Automated Maintenance is CHEAP AND AFFORDABLE to any business who has a need for WSUS including those who use System Center Configuration Manager (SCCM) which uses WSUS as distribution points.
-If you have 1 server handling 15 clients or 5000 clients, the price of WAM is the same.
-If you have a more distributed network with 5 downstream servers and 1 upstream server, handling 200 clients or 20,000 clients, the price of WAM is the same (1 upstream and 5 downstream).
-Please look at the features of WAM and decide for yourself if the time saving is worth the price, and then please purchase a subscription for WAM and then WAM every WSUS server you have in your network and then WAM your server! ™
+If you have 1 server handling 15 clients or 5000 clients, the price of licensing WAM is the same.
+If you have a more distributed network with 5 downstream servers and 1 upstream server, handling 200 clients or 20,000 clients, the price of licensing WAM is the same (1 upstream and 5 downstream).
+Please look at the features of WAM and decide for yourself if the time saving is worth the expense, then please purchase a subscription for WAM for every WSUS server you have in your network and then WAM your server! ™